 Unfortunately, there are too many drivers in a rush, breaking the law by not paying attention to

-It is within your right to make a compensation claim if the life of your loved one is lost as a result of speeding on the road.
-Make no doubt there will be an investigation as to the cause of the accident and if speeding is confirmed, then a claim can be made against the guilty party.
+It is within your right to make a compensation claim if your loved one’s life is lost as a result of speeding on the road.
 Your solicitor will analyse the situation and check the validity of your claim.
-You can contact us for professional free advice if needed.
+You can contact us for professional, free advice if needed.

 You can claim compensation for the death of your loved one if the death is caused by dangerous driving due to intoxication.
 If the case of intoxication is established, a compensation claim can be taken against the drunk driver.
 We can assist you to build up a solid case in this regard.
 Contact us for free advice regarding this section of the guide or any other that you and your loved ones have suffered from.

-However, claiming compensation for death as a result of texting could be tricky as it will require concrete proof.
-If the investigation reveals that this is the case, a compensation claim can be taken against the driver that caused the death of the victim.
+However, claiming compensation for death due to texting could be tricky as it will require concrete proof.
+If the investigation reveals that this is the case, a compensation claim can be taken against the driver that caused the victim’s death.
 Your solicitor will be there to help build a viable case after investigations have finished.

-In an ideal world, death due to dangerous driving should never ever happen, but it is unfortunate that it does from time to time and there are other common causes apart from the ones listed above.
+In an ideal world, death due to dangerous driving should never ever happen, but, unfortunately, it does from time to time, and there are other common causes apart from the ones listed above.
 These include:

 - Dangerous Overtaking: Some drivers do not know when to overtake and when not to.
 Illegal overtaking is a form of dangerous driving which could lead to death.

 - Driving Vehicles Not Fit for the Road: Some vehicles are not roadworthy or have serious issues.
-Such as break problems, steering problems, headlight issues etc.
+Such as brake problems, steering problems, headlight issues etc.

 - Ignoring Traffic Warnings and Lights: Vehicles not stopping when required to stop could cause a head-on collision.